tlocke/pg8000/doc/errors.rst

 Specific Exception Classes
 --------------------------

-.. class:: ConnectionClosedError(InterfaceError)
+.. exception:: ConnectionClosedError(InterfaceError)

     Raised when an attempt to use a connection fails due to the connection being closed.

-.. class:: ArrayDataParseError(InternalError)
+.. exception:: ArrayDataParseError(InternalError)

     An exception that is raised when an internal error occurs trying to decode binary array data received from the server.
 This shouldn't occur unless changes to the binary wire format for arrays occur between PostgreSQL releases.

-.. class:: ArrayContentNotSupportedError(NotSupportedError)
+.. exception:: ArrayContentNotSupportedError(NotSupportedError)

     Raised when attempting to transmit an array where the base type is not supported for binary data transfer by the interface.

-.. class:: ArrayContentNotHomogenousError(ProgrammingError)
+.. exception:: ArrayContentNotHomogenousError(ProgrammingError)

     Raised when attempting to transmit an array that doesn't contain only a single type of object.

-.. class:: ArrayContentEmptyError(ProgrammingError)
+.. exception:: ArrayContentEmptyError(ProgrammingError)

     Raised when attempting to transmit an empty array.
 The type oid of an empty array cannot be determined, and so sending them is not permitted.

-.. class:: ArrayDimensionsNotConsistentError(ProgrammingError)
+.. exception:: ArrayDimensionsNotConsistentError(ProgrammingError)

     Raised when attempting to transmit an array that has inconsistent multi-dimension sizes.